wizardamigos/app/curriculum/lesson014/description.en.md

 ---
 {
-  "title": "Code Combat (Loop Da Loop)",
+  "title": "Code Combat (Closing the Distance)", "duration": "3:29"
-  "duration": "3:57"
 }
 ---

-With help of the game you will learn basic syntax for `loops` better.
+With help of amazing Code Combat game you will fight with many enemies and improve your JavaScript skills as a side effect.
+Repetition was never more fun :-)